The Complete Guide To Self-Employment Taxes

 State income tax is paid to the state (or states) where you work — not necessarily where you live.
 State income tax rates vary, with some utilizing a flat rate and others using brackets similar to federal income taxes.
 A separate state return (or multiple returns, if you earned income in multiple states) is filed to calculate your state income tax liability.

-How Much Should I Save For Tax Payments?
+How Much Should You Save For Self-Employment Tax Payments?

-While it may be tempting to take all that freelancing money and run, you have to stop and think about taxes.
-Your freelance payments aren’t being taxed now, but you will still have to pay the IRS come tax time.
-Instead of being shocked with a big bill in April, plan ahead and start saving now for your tax payments.
+While it may be tempting to take all the money and run, you have to stop and think about taxes.
+Your self-employment income isn’t being taxed now, but you will still have to pay the IRS at tax time.
+Instead of being shocked with a hefty bill in April, plan ahead and start saving now for your tax payments.

-You’re probably wondering how much to save for freelance taxes.
-According to Dave Ramsey, freelancers should sock away 25% to 30% of their pay for taxes.
-Other tax professionals and financial experts agree that 25% to 30% of your earnings should be saved to cover income and self-employment taxes.
+You’re probably wondering how much to save for self-employment taxes.
+According to Dave Ramsey, you should sock away 25% to 30% of your pay for taxes.
+Other tax professionals and financial experts agree that you should save 25% to 30% of your earnings to cover income and self-employment taxes.
 Sure, it may reduce your funds now, but you’ll be stress-free when it’s time to pay your taxes.

 If you submit your return early, you aren’t required to make a payment at this time.
 However, you will be required to submit payment for your tax liability by April 15 (or the following business day if April 15 falls on a weekend or holiday).
 Many people simply send their payments at the time of filing.
 If you e-file, your payment options include using a credit card, debit card, or echeck.
 If you file by mail, you will need to send a check or money order — do not send cash.

 Failure to pay your taxes by the due date will result in interest and penalties, so it’s important to pay as quickly as you can.